jinq0123/grpc_cb/doc/README.md

 Because completion queue can not mix ```pluck()``` and ```next()```, the stream rpc call must be sync or async.
 Sync call uses own completion queue and pluck on each read or write.
-Async call uses a shared completion queue and do next for all calls.
+Async call uses a shared completion queue and do next for all operations.